Review: HSBC World Elite Mastercard

 As mentioned, HSBC Rewards points can be redeemed for credit towards travel purchases at a rate of 0.5 cents per point (ie. each point is worth $0.005, or 10,000 points is worth $50).

 Redeeming points this way is very flexible and works similarly to redeeming TD points and CIBC Aventura points for self-directed travel.
-You can book with any travel providers such as airlines, hotels, Airbnbs, car rental companies, and so on – then redeem your HSBC Rewards points against the purchase through the HSBC Rewards Portal.
+You can book with any travel provider such as airlines, hotels, Airbnbs, car rental companies, and so on – then redeem your HSBC Rewards points against the purchase through the HSBC Rewards Portal.

 Note that when redeeming points this way you must redeem within 60 days of the purchase posting to your account.